- ADVERTISEMENT -

 In Welsh mythology, Brân the Blessed is a deity and high king of Britain, known in legend as the “Island of the Mighty”.
 In Welsh, the name “Brân” means raven.

 The tale of Brân was first made known to the English-speaking world in the mid-nineteenth century.
 However, Brân had existed in Welsh ancestral memory for centuries, a figure of great heroism and wisdom.
+He appears as a central figure in the Mabinogion, a collection of Welsh mythological texts written in Middle Welsh in the 14th and 15th centuries.
 7

 According to the legend, during a vicious battle with the Irish, Brân was wounded in the foot by a poisoned arrow.
 Knowing that death was imminent, the Welsh hero turned to his followers and ordered them to cut off his head and take it to the White Mount for burial.
 It was his request that his head should be placed so that it faced east, so that no foreigner may invade whilst it was there.
 8